cpm-cmake/CPM.cmake/README.md

 You can use `CPM_SOURCE_CACHE` on GitHub Actions workflows [cache](https://github.com/actions/cache) and combine it with ccache, to make your CI faster.
 See the [wiki](https://github.com/cpm-cmake/CPM.cmake/wiki/Caching-with-CPM.cmake-and-ccache-on-GitHub-Actions) for more info.

+The directory where the version for a project is stored is by default the hash of the arguments to `CPMAddPackage()`.
+If for instance the patch command uses external files, the directory name can be set with the argument `CUSTOM_CACHE_KEY`.

 ### CPM_DOWNLOAD_ALL

 If set, CPM will forward all calls to `CPMFindPackage` as `CPMAddPackage`.